tdwg/vocab/documentation-specification.md

 A term list is a series of term entries that can be easily read and understood by humans.
 Each vocabulary will have at least one term list that contains terms that are defined by the standard that contains it.
 Vocabularies may also have term lists that contain terms that are borrowed from other vocabularies that define those terms.
 For lists of terms that are defined by the standard, the term list is identified by the IRI of the namespace used by the terms on that list.
 For lists of terms borrowed from other vocabularies, any IRI may be used.
 It is permissible for the borrowed terms to be included in the same list as the terms defined by the standard.

+Term lists of terms defined by TDWG must include the following items:

+**Namespace URI** (vann:preferredNamespaceUri) - the IRI that identifies the term list.
+[Do we specify that term URIs should follow the slash URI pattern?
+In that case the term list URI would be the same as the namespace vs. the trailing # on hash URIs.]

+**Preferred namespace abbreviation** (vann:preferredNamespacePrefix) - the preferred abbreviation for the term list namespace.

 Each term entry should include the following items.

-**Term name** (required) **[Note: Audubon Core uses "Label" rather than "Term name"]** - The term name is a human readable controlled value that represents the class, property, or concept described by the term definition.
+**Term name** (required) **[Note: Audubon Core uses "Label" rather than "Term name" This seems to a more broadly understood term, although Dublin Core uses "Term name".]** - The term name is a human readable controlled value that represents the class, property, or concept described by the term definition.
 The term name is usually related to the meaning of the term, but users must not attempt to understand the meaning of the term by interpreting its name.
 Rather, the term definition should be consulted.
 If the term is borrowed from another vocabulary rather than defined by the parent standard, the term name should include a namespace abbreviation (QName) that is defined in the introduction of the vocabulary description.

 **Term IRI** (required) - The HTTP IRI that uniquely identifies the current term

 **Term version IRI** (required if defined by the containing vocabulary) - The HTTP IRI that identifies the version of the term that is currently in force.

 **Modified** (required if defined by the containing vocabulary) - The date in ISO 8601 Date format on which the most recent version of the term was issued.

 **Definition** (required) - The normative definition of the term, written in English.
 The definition should include precisely the wording required to describe the class, property, or concept.
 Additional informative content should be presented in comments or notes.